uc-cdis/arborist/DEVELOP.md

 pool is configurable.
 See [here](http://jmoiron.github.io/sqlx/#connectionPool) for a bit more detail.

+#### Migration Scripts

+Reference previous `migrations` for examples on how to write migration scripts correctly.
+The crucial points are

+- Create a subdirectory in `migrations` named in the format `{YYYY}-{MM}-{DD}T{HH}{MM}{SS}Z_{name}`, which is the ISO date format followed optionally by a human-readable name describing the migration.
+- This subdirectory must contain an `up.sql` and a `down.sql` which apply and revert the migration, respectively.
+- The `up.sql` script must *update* the singular row of `db_version` to increment the integer version ID, and change the `version` text column to reflect the exact folder name.

+Test a migration by applying `up.sql` and `down.sql` sequentially to ensure both work as expected.

 ### Testing

 For testing an HTTP server, we use the `httptest` module to "record" requests